 Are you tired of getting passed by for promotions and raises?
-Maybe you do get a raise but it is only a miniscule 2% cost of living adjustment every year?
-Do you want to get bigger raises, have a fatter paycheck and swim in a vault of money like Scrooge McDuck?
+Maybe you do get a raise but it is only a minuscule 2% cost-of-living adjustment every year.
+Do you want to know how to earn a raise?
+Maybe you want to get bigger raises, have a fatter paycheck, and swim in a vault of money like Scrooge McDuck?

 Some of you might be thinking, “I have no idea how to complete the TPS report or write the quarterly newsletter.”
 If this is the case, then you need to learn how to do these things.
 Ask questions.
 I’m sure there is someone at your office that has an understanding of how to complete the reports.

 In the event that no one does, then tell your boss you’d love to take that work off their hands, you’ll only need 20 minutes of their time to be shown how to ensure the task is done correctly.

 My boss was more than happy to take the time to show me how to complete a certain spreadsheet, because he knew after that he wouldn’t have to deal with it again.

 Of course, there are some things that no matter how much your boss dislikes doing them, you are not qualified to take off their hands.
 Luckily, there are a few other ways to become valuable at work as well.